untwisted/untwisted/BOOK.md

 cmd arg0 arg1 arg2 ...\r\n
 ~~~

-The Terminator.FOUND event will be processed then 'handle_found' will be processed and it will receive that string.
+The Terminator.FOUND event will be processed then handle_found will be processed and it will receive that string.
 The string will be split using ' ' as token and the first chunk will turn into an event, the remaining chunks
 will be converted to float numbers.